 - The company must be able to pay the offered salary.
 In other words, the employer must have financial stability.

-If you want to qualify for an EB2 visa, the employer must submit the Form I-140, Petition for Alien Worker to the United States Citizenship and Immigration Services orUSCIS.
+If you want to qualify for an EB2 visa, the employer must submit Form I-140, Petition for Alien Worker, to the United States Citizenship and Immigration Services orUSCIS.
 You do not need a sponsor or employer if you apply for a National Interest Waiver.
 Instead, you must file Form I-140 on your own behalf.
-Your employer must also be able to prove that he/she continuously pay the offered salary.
+Your employer must also be able to prove that he/she continuously pays the offered salary.
 To prove this, the employer can send items such as an annual report, federal income tax return, or audited financial statement.

 If you are a skilled worker or a professional, you can apply for an EB3 visa.

-In case you are an outstanding professor or researcher, multilingual manager, etc you can apply through an EB1 visa.
+In case you are an outstanding professor or researcher, multilingual manager, etc, you can apply through an EB1 visa.

 How to apply for a US EB2 visa?